-Green slip prices for motorbikes do vary, particularly based on engine capacity and rider experience.
+Green slip prices for motorbikes vary and are particularly based on engine capacity and rider experience.
 Always compare prices before you purchase a CTP green slip for your motorbike.

 Insurers determine greenslip prices for motorbikes on the basis of engine capacity (including electric).
-They also use geographic (rating) region, claims history, driving record, rider age and whether or not there is a pillion passenger.
-Information on setting greenslip prices is on this site.
+They also use your geographic (rating) region, claims history, driving record, rider age and whether or not there is a pillion passenger.
+Find more information on setting greenslip prices.